 Disease, harsh winter conditions, lack of food and predators all influence how long the rabbit will live.

 Although it seems harsh, this is natures way of balancing the rabbit population.

-Before you rush out and buy a rabbit take a few things into consideration:
+Before you rush out and buy a baby rabbit, take a few things into consideration.

 First, a rabbit is going to be part of your family for several years or longer.

 Second, rabbits require constant care and maintenance to keep them healthy.

 Proper food selection, handling and even an occasional trip to your local vet are all necessary to raise a happy rabbit.